 Finding The Right Tenants

 Using a rent to own agreement opens up a whole new world of potential buyers.
 People who couldn’t quite qualify for traditional funding due to a low credit score or lack of down payment may be able to meet the qualifications set forth in your agreement.
 There are many great buyers out there who are being held back due to a blemish on their credit report.
 The key is to find the buyers of genuine character who will follow through on their obligation to you.
 Once the right tenants are found, you will create a win-win situation for all parties involved.
 Keep in mind that there is a reason traditional banks had denied them in the past, so be sure to do your homework on your potential buyer before entering into an agreement.

 While it may not happen often, you do run the risk of your tenant being unable to buy at the end of the lease term.
 This means you will still be the owner and can either try to list at this point or enter into another rent to own agreement.
 While this may seem frustrating, you can actually come out ahead from a financial standpoint.
 Sure you didn’t sell the house, but you were able to collect a higher than average rent plus a non-refundable down payment for your troubles.
 Who knows, the market may rise dramatically during this time and you may be able to sell for even more than you would have before the agreement!

-Selling via rent to own in Austin can be very beneficial to homeowners looking for a way to quickly make money off of a property they own.
+Selling via rent to own in San Antonio can be very beneficial to homeowners looking for a way to quickly make money off of a property they own.
 Our team can help you understand the risks and the reward so you can make the selling decision that is right for you!